web-platform-tests/interop-mobile-testing/README.md

 ### Roadmap and Scoring

 * (10%) [Carryover] Have reliable iOS runs.
-We have stable & experimental runs for Firefox on Android and Chrome on Android (currently only experimental).
+We have stable & experimental runs for Firefox on Android and Chrome on Android.
 * (10%) [Carryover] Ensure testharness test results are meaningful.
 * (X%) [Carryover] Figure out how to make layout tests work on mobile.
 In particular, reftests.
 * (X%) [Carryover] Figure out the requirements for testing dynamic viewport sizing.
 Suggest a viable approach if possible.